syncfusion-content/blazor-docs/blazor/signature/draw.md

 ## Draw

-The text can be drawn as signature using the [`DrawAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_DrawAsync_System_String_System_String_System_Int32_) method with different font families like Arial, Serif, with different font sizes.
-This method accepts signature text, font family, font size as its parameters.
-The default font family is "Arial" and the default font size is "30".
+The [`DrawAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSignature.html#Syncfusion_Blazor_Inputs_SfSignature_DrawAsync_System_String_System_String_System_Int32_) method is used to drawn a text as signature with different font families like Arial, Serif, with different font sizes.
+It accepts text, font family, font size as its parameters.
+The default font family is “Arial”, and the default font size is “30”.

 ```cshtml
 @using Syncfusion.Blazor.Inputs